nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `customise order a/ e/ p/` The application now shows address first, followed by email, phone, then tags
+* `customise order a/ e/ p/` The application now shows address first, followed by email, phone, then tags.

 ### Clearing all entries : `clear`